The Very Best (INXS album)

 The Very Best is a greatest hits album released by Australian band INXS in 2011.
-It initially peaked at number 39.
+It initially peaked at number 39 in Australia.

 Following the screening of INXS: Never Tear Us Apart, an Australian miniseries about INXS that commenced on 9 February 2014 on the Seven Network, the album re-entered the charts, peaking at number one.
 When the miniseries screened in New Zealand in August 2014, the album also charted, similarly peaking at number one.

 Track listing

-The album was released in three formats; a single-disc version, a double-disc version and a double-disc version with a DVD.
-The first disc of the Deluxe Edition is the same as the Standard Edition.
+The album was released in two formats; a single-disc version and a double-disc version with a DVD.
+The first disc of the deluxe edition is the same as the standard edition.

 Chart performance

 The Very Best debuted and peaked at number 39 in Australia on 6 November 2011.
 When promotion began for the mini-series, it re-entered the charts at number 13 on 10 November 2013.
 With the airing on the mini-series in February 2014, the album slowly rose to number-one on 17 February 2014.
 It became the first INXS "best of" album to reach number-one in Australia.

-The Very Best took 77 weeks before it reached number-one and holds the record for the longest number of weeks to rise to number-one, in ARIA chart history.
+The Very Best took 77 weeks before it reached number-one and holds the record for the longest number of weeks to rise to number one, in ARIA chart history.